magneticio/vamp.io/content/documentation/using-vamp/events.md

 }
 ```

-GET method can be also used (may be more convenient):
+GET method can be also used with `tags` parameters (may be more convenient):

-`GET /api/v1/events/stream`

-Using tags:

 `GET /api/v1/events/stream?tags=archiving&tags=breeds`